 Part 2 is an opportunity to discuss progress with individual pledges and any personal challenges or experiences since participating in part 1.
 The event introduces additional concepts and unpicks issues in today’s society such as unconscious bias and othering.
 The session inspires discussion between attendees and our panel which encourages communication and learning between participants.
 There is a chance to share and discuss mistakes previously made and to gain answers to questions they haven’t known who, or where to ask previously.

 The event also features a surprise spoken word poetry performance from a powerful female voice resonating her views around allyship and the current situation in the UK and US relating to Black Lives Matter.

 Break down and explanation of the effects of colonialism & slavery on othering

 Progress updates on individual pledges made in last session

 Discussion time for feeding back on any personal experiences or challenges

 Recognising unconscious biases and how to reduce them

 How to further your journey as an ally

-“So valuable to be able to listen to and learn from the Black community, to find out what it is that they want and need from the White community.
-To engage with this topic is going to be useful, beneficial, and allow us to maintain momentum.
-Solomon's poem was amazing.”
+“I was able to listen to and learn from the Black community, to find out what they want and need from the white community.
+Engaging with this topic is useful, beneficial and allows us to maintain momentum"